Chalcogens on the Periodic Table

 Introduction to Argon The element argon is colorless, odorless, nonflammable, and nontoxic.
 It is the most common noble gas and is chemically inert.
 There are

-Introduction to Arsenic Stationed in the non-metals category of the periodic table sits the most deadly element arsenic.
-It is categorized as a metalloid and
+Introduction Stationed in the non-metals category of the periodic table sits the most deadly element arsenic.
+It is categorized as a metalloid and is located

-The Element Zinc An Introduction to the Element Zinc Zinc is an element that has been known scientifically for some time, and has seen use
+Introduction Zinc is an element that has been known scientifically for some time, and has seen use throughout history.
+Today, zinc remains a critical element

-Introduction to the Element Silver The element silver is a white and shiny transition metal.
-This metal has the highest electrical conductivity, thermal conductivity, and
+Introduction The element silver is a white and shiny transition metal.
+This metal has the highest electrical conductivity, thermal conductivity, and reflectivity of all metals.

-Introduction to Lead Despite being a soft and malleable metal, the element lead of the periodic table is one of the densest common materials.
-It’s
+Introduction Despite being a soft and malleable metal, the element lead of the periodic table is one of the densest common materials.
+It’s a silvery

-The Element Aluminum Introduction to Aluminum The element aluminum is a soft, malleable, silvery-white metal.
-Aluminum gets its name from the classical Latin word “alum”,
+Introduction The element aluminum is a soft, malleable, silvery-white metal.
+Aluminum gets its name from the classical Latin word “alum”, loosely translating to “bitter”.
+Aluminum

-The Element Chlorine Introduction to Chlorine The element chlorine of the periodic table is a clear yellowish-green gas.
-It belongs to the halogen family of
+Introduction to Chlorine The element chlorine of the periodic table is a clear yellowish-green gas.
+It belongs to the halogen family of elements, along with

 Though small, the element Hydrogen has many modern applications.
 It’s the smallest element, but it has a big role in chemistry!